minisbett/ultimate-osu-server-switcher/README.md

 # ultimate-osu-server-switcher
-An universal osu server switcher for osu
+An universal osu server switcher for osu made by me and Julaaaan